Finding Support and Resistance Levels: Complete Guide

 Trading based on support or resistance levels alone is like trading with blinders on.
 It’s easy to identify specific prices that have historically demonstrated their value as support or resistance and the temptation which follows is to take a trade at the price when the level is revisited.

-At its core, the market is a reflection of collective human behavior.
-When a price approaches a previous high, traders remember the past.
-They recall the resistance faced, the selling pressure that emerged, and the potential losses incurred.
-This collective memory, often driven by fear of repeating past mistakes, can halt a bullish trend in its tracks, confirming that price point as a resistance level.
+The market, at its core, is a manifestation of collective human behavior.
+When a price nears a previous high, traders are reminded of the past.
+They vividly recall the resistance encountered, the intense selling pressure, and the potential losses suffered.
+This shared memory, often fueled by the fear of repeating past mistakes, has the power to halt a bullish trend in its tracks, effectively confirming that price point as a resistance level.

-On the flip side, when prices drop to a previously established low, a sense of “is that far enough” begins to happen.
-Traders remember the rebounds, the buying opportunities, and the gains that followed.
-This instills a sense of optimism, a belief that the instrument has found a bottom, leading to increased buying activity.
-This collective optimism creates a floor, or support level, where the price seems to bounce back.
+Conversely, when prices decline to a previously established low, a sense of “have we gone far enough?” begins to emerge.
+Traders recall the bounces, the attractive buying opportunities, and the profits that followed.
+This gives them a sense of optimism, a belief that the instrument has found a bottom, leading to increased buying activity.
+This collective optimism forms a floor, or support level, where the price tends to bounce back.

 Problems With Drawing Trend Lines For Support and Resistance